• Home

 This model represents the target operational throughput

-under ideal dispatch conditions.
+under optimized dispatch conditions.

 A conservative operational scenario produces: